 With the key, rotate the key once in the lock cylinder in the unlock direction.
-The driver's door will be released from the "Safe" system and unlocked and may be opened and the indicator light will switch off.
+The driver's door will be released from the "Safe" system and unlocked and may be opened, the indicator light will also be switched off.
 For vehicles fitted with an alarm, this system is deactivated.